 Taxis are privately owned, and drivers are able to work whenever they decide they want to or need the income.
 For this reason, you'll commonly see less taxis on the street on weekends or late at night.
 You can always call around to have a cab pick you up if you don't see one when you need one.
 Be aware that drivers often operate on what is known as “Bermuda Time,” which means they can be unapologetically 15 minutes late.

-is the only taxi service listed on our guide.
-You will be able to call them at (441) 734-9543; or find them in the heart of Somerset Village.
+is the one taxi service concerning which we have detailed information.
+Give them a call at (441) 734-9543; they're located in the heart of Somerset Village.

 When you're in a taxi, remember that all passengers seated in the front seat must wear a seat belt, while those in the back seat are not required to do so.